NVIDIA/optix-toolkit/DemandGeometry/README.md

 a ticket to synchronize with the demand loader.
 8. Call `Ticket::wait` on the returned ticket to get all proxy ids reported back to `ProxyInstances`.
-9. Call `ProxyInstances::requestedResources` to get the ids of the intersected proxies.
+9. Call `ProxyInstances::requestedProxyIds` to get the ids of the intersected proxies.
 For each id, the application can either ignore the request or load the corresponding real geometry and remove the proxy associated with the id.
 Any proxy not removed from the scene may continue to be intersected and report